htgjhhh5-oss/MORSE-Net/README.md

 ## Requirements

-The code is implemented in Python with PyTorch.
-The main dependencies are:
+The implementation is based on Python and PyTorch.
+The main dependencies are listed below:

 ```text
 Python >= 3.8